No. 3 Duke faces Illinois

 New York; Saturday, 8 p.m.
 EST

-BOTTOM LINE: No. 3 Duke plays Illinois in New York City, New York.
+BOTTOM LINE: Illinois and No. 3 Duke meet at Madison Square Garden in New York City, New York.

-The Blue Devils are 8-2 in non-conference play.
-Duke ranks fourth in the ACC with 9.7 offensive rebounds per game led by Khaman Maluach averaging 2.7.
+The Blue Devils have an 8-2 record against non-conference oppponents.
+Duke is first in the ACC with 16.7 assists per game led by Cooper Flagg averaging 4.0.

-The Fighting Illini are 8-2 in non-conference play.
-Illinois leads college basketball with 40.9 rebounds per game led by Tomislav Ivisic averaging 8.3.
+The Fighting Illini have an 8-2 record in non-conference games.
+Illinois leads college basketball with 28.9 defensive rebounds per game led by Tomislav Ivisic averaging 6.4.

+Duke averages 10.2 made 3-pointers per game, 3.9 more made shots than the 6.3 per game Illinois allows.
+Illinois has shot at a 44.8% clip from the field this season, 6.4 percentage points greater than the 38.4% shooting opponents of Duke have averaged.

-TOP PERFORMERS: Cooper Flagg is scoring 19.7 points per game and averaging 7.7 rebounds for the Blue Devils.
-Tyrese Proctor is averaging 2.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Tyrese Proctor is shooting 41.1% from beyond the arc with 2.4 made 3-pointers per game for the Blue Devils, while averaging 12 points.
+Flagg is averaging 20.6 points, 6.8 rebounds, four assists and 1.7 steals over the last 10 games.

 LAST 10 GAMES: Blue Devils: 9-1, averaging 81.9 points, 34.0 rebounds, 16.5 assists, 6.7 steals and 3.3 blocks per game while shooting 49.9% from the field.
 Their opponents have averaged 62.7 points per game.